xavidelamo/mgci-docs/docs/source/sepal.rst

 Export results
 ^^^^^^^^^^^^^^

 After the calculation is done, the export button will become available.
-To generate the report, you have to enter the name of the institution you belong to and click on :guilable:`export reporting tables` for the year of the land use/cover map.
+To generate the report, you have to enter the name of the institution you belong to and click on :guilabel:`export reporting tables` for the year of the land use/cover map.
 The report will consists in the following three files:

 - ER_MTN_GRNCOV: Mountain green cover area (skqm).
 - ER_MTN_GRNCVI: Mountain Green Cover Index.